jlyons6100/RS-Pattern-Matching/README.md

 ### Dataset: The item_graphs contains 38 CSV files, each corresponding to a different category of in-game item.
 TODO: Add visualizations of data
 Data visualization: https://machinelearningmastery.com/time-series-data-visualization-with-python/

 ### Methods: Complicated to exactly predict the price.
 Simplified problem statement.
 Predict whether prices will increase in the next n days, using prices from the past mdays.
-Models: Logistic Regression, Bayesian Network, Simple Neural Network, SVM with rbf kernel TODO: Everything here
+Models: Logistic Regression, Bayesian Network, Simple Neural Network, SVM with rbf kernel.
+Train model(s) for every item on Grand Exchange.
+Train model(s) on each category of data.
+Compare.
+TODO: Everything here

 ### Conclusions: TODO